elegant-scipy/elegant-scipy/markdown/ch7.markdown

 shifted2 = ndi.shift(astronaut, (0, -340))
 ```

-`minimize` will shift it by a further 40 pixels or so to find a local minimum,
+`minimize` will shift it by a further 40 pixels or so,
 instead of recovering the original image:

 ```python